How to Save Time and Money on Waterfall Calculations

 The Problems with Spreadsheets

 Distribution waterfalls, in general, are very complex, but the math behind them is not overly complicated.
 The problems typically arise within the confines of Excel.
 Take the example of Barclays, who accidentally made almost 200 contract purchases from Lehman Brothers in a bankruptcy buy-out deal.
 A pair of junior lawyers tried to reformat an Excel spreadsheet with over 24,000 individual cells of data and hid, rather than deleted, key cells.
 This mistake left Barclays financially on the hook for unwanted Lehman assets.

+Most organizations have a single person who is responsible for all of the data entry in waterfall distributions.
+This individual is usually the only team member that understands it, making it hard for a colleague to help them.
+While other software programs typically have backstops and are always testing and double-checking calculations, this is not the case with Excel spreadsheets.
+Yet, this information is still used in making important decisions and distributions.
 Should one or more of the aforementioned errors occur, as is statistically likely, the cost to the organization can be to the tune of millions or even billions of dollars in time and money.
 That’s not to mention the potential for damaged reputations and business relationships, poor decision making, and lost future revenue.

-The Benefits of IMS
+The Benefits of RealPage IMS

+Calculating waterfall distributions can be very complex, and the number of variables can make the task very cumbersome.
+One small typo could result in incorrect payouts, which can have major implications for your bottom line.
 Further, in this industry, accuracy is not optional.
 The format of the paperwork is standardized, meaning it has to be correct and it has to follow the proper format.
 With templating, companies can be sure that they are compliant with those mandated guidelines, serving to also mitigate risk.
-Our Waterfall Audit feature can help troubleshoot any discrepancies, while our Distribution Workflow allows each distribution to be reviewed by other team members.
+The Waterfall Audit feature can help troubleshoot any discrepancies, while the Distribution Workflow allows each distribution to be reviewed by other team members.